-People often think about their careers in January.
-Whether they’re looking for a fresh start, jumpstarting their job hunt, setting goals for what’s ahead, or simply prepping for their annual review, it’s a contemplative time for job seekers and actively employed professionals alike.
+Whether you’re looking for a fresh start, jumpstarting your job hunt, setting goals for what’s ahead, or simply prepping for your annual review, it’s a contemplative time for job seekers and actively employed professionals alike.

 And there are plenty of reasons to take a growth mindset when it comes to your career—to maximize your earnings, to stay competitive in your market, for career satisfaction, for personal growth.
 If you’ve been in your current role for some time now and have been making strides in your professional development, you may be wondering: How can I get a promotion this year?